CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network---EVPN.md

 {{%/notice%}}

-### <span id="src-8366455_EthernetVirtualPrivateNetwork-EVPN-asymmetric" class="confluence-anchor-link"></span><span>Asymmetric Routing</span>
+### <span id="src-8362732_EthernetVirtualPrivateNetwork-EVPN-asymmetric" class="confluence-anchor-link"></span><span>Asymmetric Routing</span>

 In distributed asymmetric routing, each VTEP acts as a layer 3 gateway, performing routing for its attached hosts.
-The routing is called asymmetric because only the ingress VTEP performs routing, the egress VTEP only performs bridging.
-Asymmetric routing can be achieved with only host routing and does not involve any interconnecting VNIs.
+The routing is called asymmetric because only the ingress VTEP performs routing, the egress VTEP only performs the bridging.
+Asymmetric routing is easy to deploy as it can be achieved with only host routing and does not involve any interconnecting VNIs.
+However, each VTEP must be provisioned with all VLANs/VNIs — the subnets between which communication can take place;
-However, you must provision each VTEP with all VLANs/VNIs — the subnets between which communication can take place; this is required even if there are no locally-attached hosts for a particular VLAN.
+this is required even if there are no locally-attached hosts for a particular VLAN.

 {{%notice tip%}}